drwpow/KMDG-Job-Board/README.md

 The way it updates is: jQuery will replace certain items with inputs following an onClick event.
 The inputs follow this format:

-o class - This attribute determines the database column to be updated o rel - This attribute gives the ID to be updated o value - This attribute sets the value to update the entry
+* class - This attribute determines the database column to be updated
+* rel - This attribute gives the ID to be updated
+* value - This attribute sets the value to update the entry

 Once there has been an onBlur event called or the Enter key is pressed, a POST request is sent to itself, and it will update any input fields it finds with this information